 Individual Fees & No Passes Areas

-There are many snowshoes in WA that don’t require any pass, including some that leave from ski areas and allow you to park in their parking lots.
-Other routes have no winter trailhead, and there is parking on the shoulder of the highway.
+There are many snowshoes in WA that don’t require any pass, including some that leave from ski areas and allow you to park in their parking lots, such as Skyline Lake or Artist Point.
+Other routes have no winter trailhead, and there is parking on the shoulder of the highway, like Hex Mountain or Lake Valhalla.
 Other areas have their own fee system specific to winter, such as routes that leave from the Nordic center on Stevens Pass.
 Mount Tahoma Trail Huts near Rainier have an overnight fee system, and you can visit and spend the night in yurts and cabins after snowshoeing!

 In the winter, conditions can change rapidly.
 When I wake up the morning of a snowshoe, I have a last minute check-through I like to go through, including numbers 1-3, in case overnight snows or changes in forecasts make the snowshoe I picked no longer a safe option.

 I make sure to check the weather, WSDOT pass reports, and NWAC’s avalanche forecast before I leave the house.
-I double-check that my gear is appropriate for the hike that I am taking (more about this in a future post).
+I double-check that my gear is appropriate for the hike that I am taking.
 If it all looks good, then you are ready to jump in the car and head to the snow!

 10. Snowshoe your Snowshoe!

 You have done all the work for a safe and enjoyable snowshoe!
 Enjoy the incredible experiences Washington has to offer, you won’t regret it!
-See you in the snow!
+See you in the mountains!